trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Control Panel provides an icon for accessing `XSane <http://www.xsane.org/>`_, a graphical utility for managing scanners.

-To use your scanner, make sure the device is plugged into the PC-BSD® system and click the "Scanner" icon in Control Panel or type :command:`xsane` from the command line.
+To use your scanner, make sure the device is plugged into the TrueOS® system and click the "Scanner" icon in Control Panel or type :command:`xsane` from the command line.
 A pop-up message will indicate that XSane is detecting devices and will prompt you to accept the XSane license if a device is detected.
 If a device is not detected, search for your device at the `list of supported scanners <http://www.sane-project.org/sane-backends.html>`_.

 .. note:: if the scanner is part of an HP All-in-One device, make sure that the "pcbsd-meta-hplip" package is installed.
 You can see if the driver is installed, and install it if it is not, using :ref:`AppCafe®`.

-:numref:`Figure %s: XSane Interface <sane>` shows the XSane interface running on a PC-BSD® system attached to an HP OfficeJet.
+:numref:`Figure %s: XSane Interface <sane>` shows the XSane interface running on a TrueOS® system attached to an HP OfficeJet.

 .. _sane: